 One of the biggest obstacles faced by both Supercross and Motocross in approaching broadcast companies is the length of their respective series.

 With fewer rounds but more A Mains, Pro Motocross is shorter at three and a half months, but most of the same riders compete in both and have always essentially had an eight-month season.
-Tacking on three-race playoff brings that to brings the season to nine months and places the sport in the same arena as the NASCAR or the National Hockey League, two sports that dominate the calendar.
+Tacking on a three-race playoff brings the season to nine months and places the sport in the same arena as NASCAR or the National Hockey League, two sports that dominate the calendar.